nickyhajal/world-domination-summit/_content/submit-your-story.md

 # The best part about WDS is you and your stories.

-An important role you play at WDS is sharing your story with others.
-As we have done for the past several years, we will feature stories from the WDS community that can be told in impactful bite-size tales that are 2 minutes or less.
+As we've done for the past several years, this year we'll feature stories from the WDS community that can be told in impactful, bite-size tales that are 2 minutes or less.
 These stories will be used in a variety of ways over the WDS weekend.

-What are we talking about...
+Keep reading to learn more or nominate a story...

 <div class="zig-zags_blue"></div>